ExtremeFiretop/MerlinAutoUpdate-Router/TRADEMARKS.md

 Merely forking, cloning, modifying, or redistributing MerlinAU does not make a derivative version an official MerlinAU release.

-## 4. Official Co-Author
+## 4. Official Co-Author and Licensed Use

 Martinski W. is an official co-author of MerlinAU and is authorized to use the MerlinAU Marks in connection with his development, documentation, support, promotion, and other authorized work on the official MerlinAU project.

-Use of the MerlinAU Marks by Martinski W. in connection with the official project is authorized by the trademark owner.
+Use of the MerlinAU Marks by Martinski W. in connection with the official MerlinAU project is licensed by the trademark owner.

+The trademark owner retains direct or indirect control over the character and quality of software and services distributed under the MerlinAU Marks.

-This authorization does not transfer ownership of the MerlinAU Marks.
+This authorization and licensed use do not transfer ownership of the MerlinAU Marks.

 ## 5. Uses That Do Not Require Permission Under This Policy